How to Read and Understand Your Insurance Policy (Before You Need to Claim)

 - Named beneficiaries (for life insurance)

-- Endorsements (any special additions or modifications to the standard policy)
+- Endorsements (any special additions or modifications to The Standard policy)

 Always check the Schedule first.
 Errors in the Schedule โ a wrong date of birth, an incorrect sum insured, a missing beneficiary โ can cause serious problems at claim time.